Bobby McFerrin | Don’t Worry, Be Happy!

 In a style where originality is the norm, singer Bobby McFerrin stands out as a true trailblazer whose vocal range, style and technique still sounds as fresh as it ever did.

-When it comes to singing, jazz or otherwise, there is no one like Bobby McFerrin.
+When it comes to singing, jazz or otherwise, there is no one quite like Bobby McFerrin.

-A complete original, his revolutionary concept must have seemed ludicrous – or even impossible – at the time.
+A true original, his revolutionary vocal concept must have seemed ludicrous – or even impossible – in the early days.
 Undeterred, McFerrin would spend some six years developing and refining his vocal technique.

-With his incredible four octave range, impeccable timing and technique, and intuitive way of interacting with his audience Bobby McFerrin has gained worldwide popularity for his style which incorporates a capella singing, improvisation and even providing his own harmonic and rhythmic accompaniment.
+With his incredible four-octave range, impeccable timing and technique, and intuitive way of interacting with his audience, Bobby McFerrin has gained worldwide popularity for a style which incorporates a capella singing, improvisation and even providing his own harmonic and rhythmic accompaniment.

 McFerrin was born into a musical family on March 11, 1950 in Manhattan, New York City, although he grew up in Los Angeles.